SolitudeAsh/Animation-Game-Engine-For-Interactive-Presentation-Of-Educational-Media/README.md

 - Keyframe-based animations for creating dynamic educational content
 - Real-time quizzes and feedback for interactive learning
 - Learner data analysis to track engagement and progress
-- Cross-platform support with Windows (.exe) export, and planned support for Ubuntu (Linux) and Android
+- Cross-platform support with Windows (.exe) export, and planned support for Ubuntu (Linux) and Android in the future.
 - Lightweight and scalable design for accessibility across different devices

 Technologies Used